Karthiksaran-001/mlops_project/README.md

-# mlops_project
-End to End Mushroom Classification Project Using MLOPS
+# End to End Mushroom Classification Project Using MLOPS

 **EdiFungi: Prepare Machine Learning Model to Safeguard Foragers by Distinguishing Poisonous from Edible Mushrooms**